pranjal2007-coder/Practical_scm/README.md

 # 🌟 My project

 ## 📌 Description
-A brief overview of the project and what it does.
+A brief overview of the project and what it does and show many projects made by us.

 ## 🎨 Demo Preview (HTML & CSS)
 Here is a simple **HTML & CSS** snippet from the project: